CFDEMproject/ParScale-PUBLIC/doc/16_EquationProperties.md

 Equation Properties
 ======================

 Depending on the `<ModelEqnType>` model properties have to be defined and named with respect to the `<ModelEqnName>`.
-IN addition to that
+Just see the verification/test cases or let `ParScale` guide you through the required input.

 Syntax